 Not saving regularly.
 Save a portion of every paycheck and then spend what's left over — not the other way around.
-You can earmark savings for short-, medium-, and long-term goals.
-A variety of mobile apps can help you track your savings progress.
+You can earmark savings for short-, medium- and long-term goals.
+A variety of mobile apps like Mint, Digit and Goodbudget can help you track your savings progress.

 Spending too much on housing.
 Think twice about buying a house or condo that will stretch your budget to the max, even if a lender says you can afford it.
-Consider building in space for a possible dip in household income that could result from a job change or a leave from the workforce to care for children.
+Consider leaving room in your plan for a possible dip in household income that could result from a job change or a leave from the workforce to care for children.

 Overlooking the cost of subscriptions and memberships.
-Keep on top of services you are paying for (e.g., online streaming, cable, the gym, your smartphone bill, food delivery) and assess whether they still make sense on an annual basis.
+Keep on top of services you are paying for (e.g., online streaming, phone, cable, gym, food delivery) and assess whether they still make sense on an annual basis.

 Not saving for retirement.
-Perhaps saving for retirement wasn't on your radar in your 20s, but you shouldn't put it off in your 30s.
+Saving for retirement might not have been on your radar in your 20s, but you shouldn't put it off in your 30s.
 Start now and you still have 30 years or more to save.
 Wait much longer and it can be hard to catch up.
 Start with whatever amount you can afford and add to it as you're able.

 Not protecting yourself with insurance.
 Consider what would happen if you were unable to work and earn a paycheck.
 Life insurance and disability income insurance can help protect you and your family.

 Spending to keep up with others.
-Avoid spending money you don't have trying to keep up with your friends, family, neighbors, or colleagues.
+Avoid spending money you don't have just to keep up with your friends, family, neighbors or colleagues.
 The only financial life you need to think about is your own.

 Funding college over retirement.
 Don't prioritize saving for college over saving for retirement.
 If you have limited funds, consider setting aside a portion for college while earmarking the majority for retirement.
 Closer to college time, have a frank discussion with your child about college options and look for creative ways to help reduce college costs.

 Using your home equity like a bank.
-The goal is to pay off your mortgage by the time you retire or close to it — a milestone that will be much harder to achieve if you keep moving the goal posts.
+The goal is to pay off your mortgage by the time you retire— a milestone that will be much harder to achieve if you keep moving the goal posts.

 Ignoring your health.
-By taking steps now to improve your fitness level, diet, and overall health, not only will you feel better today but you may reduce your health-care costs in the future.
+By taking steps now to improve your fitness level, diet and overall health, not only will you feel better today, you may also reduce your healthcare costs in the future.